For-profit colleges and universities in the United States: Government scrutiny, criminal and civil investigations

 According to A.J.
 Angulo, for-profit higher education in the U.S. has been the subject of government scrutiny from the mid-1980s to the 2010s.

 In August 2010, the GAO reported on an investigation that randomly sampled student-recruiting practices of several for-profit institutions.
 Investigators posing as prospective students documented deceptive recruiting practices, including misleading information about costs and potential future earnings.
 They also reported that some recruiters urged them to provide false information on applications for financial aid.
 Out of the fifteen sampled, all had engaged in deceptive practices, improperly promising unrealistically high pay for graduating students, and four engaged in outright fraud, per a GAO report released at a hearing of the Health, Education, Labor and Pensions Committee on August 4, 2010.

 In 2014, a criminal investigation of Corinthian Colleges was initiated.
 Until 2015, The U.S. Attorney General and at least eleven states maintained an $11 billion lawsuit against Education Management Corporation.
-The U.S. Consumer Financial Protection Bureau also has a suit against ITT Educational Services, parent company of ITT Tech.
-In 2016, Alejandro Amor, the founder of FastTrain, was sentenced to eight years in federal prison for fraud.
+The same year, the U.S. Consumer Financial Protection Bureau (CFPB) also filed a suit against ITT Educational Services, parent company of ITT Tech; in 2019, ITT settled for $60 million.

+In 2016, Alejandro Amor, the founder of a college called FastTrain in Florida, was sentenced to eight years in federal prison for fraud.